 3 Israeli soldiers, Egyptian officer killed in gunbattle at the border

-Israeli soldiers gather in front of a gate of military base following a deadly shootout in southern Israel along the Egyptian border, Saturday, June 3, 2023.
+An Israeli soldier cries outside a military base following a deadly shootout in southern Israel along the Egyptian border, Saturday, June 3, 2023.
 (AP Photo/Tsafrir Abayov)

 The Associated Press